- What type of assistance does TSNRP provide after my grant is awarded?

 A project period is the time during which the research is conducted as proposed in your study timeline.
 The budget period is the period of financial support.
 It can be increments of time or represent the entire project period.

-Interim reports are due six months after the award start date.
-Annual reports are due 90 calendar days after the anniversary of the award start date.
+Interim reports are due six months after the Period of Performance start date.
+Annual reports are due 30 calendar days after the anniversary of the Period of Performance start date.
 Final reports are due 90 calendar days after the expiration or termination of the award.

-Request approval for a no–cost time extension through your grantee organization.
+Request approval for a no–cost time extension (at least 60 days prior to the close of the project) through your grantee organization.
 A no–cost time extension lengthens the budget and project periods to allow more time for study completion.
 The request must include an amended timeline, updated budget, and justification.

 Publication in peer-reviewed journals is the preferred dissemination method for research findings.